 For data caching, we use the Redis database that encrypts its data traffic with the help of Spiped utility.

-We follow closely both the updates to the data protection regulations and the news on advanced security tools and discovered threats.
+We follow closely both updates to data protection regulations and the latest news on advanced security tools and discovered threats.
 With the aim of maintaining the maximum protection of our customers’ sensitive data, we use the most secure tools and adjust our policies and procedures when necessary.